How to erase BitLocker encrypted drive on Windows

 8. Click the OK button.

-Once you’ve completed the steps, tuxboot will create a bootable media with the GParted files, which you can use to boot your computer to wipe out the encrypted drive in question.
+Once you complete the steps, tuxboot will create a USB bootable media with GParted, which you can use to boot your computer and wipe out the encrypted drive in question.

 To use GParted to delete a drive using BitLocker, connect the USB flash drive with GParted to your device, and then use these steps:

-Quick Tip: You’ll need to change your device BIOS settings to start from the bootable media.
-This process usually requires to press one of the function keys (F1, F2, F3, F10, or F12), the ESC or Delete key.
-For more accurate instructions, visit your PC manufacturer’s support website.
+Quick tip: You’ll need to change your device BIOS settings to start using the bootable media.
+This process usually requires pressing one of the function keys (F1, F2, F3, F10, or F12), the ESC, or the Delete key.
+For more specific instructions, check your PC manufacturer’s support website.

 1. Start your computer with the GParted USB drive.